Nuclear Free Nightingale!

 International Food Not Bombs website

 Trash to Treasure - The mantra is "Reduce, Reuse, Recycle".
-This year, this fantastic new Creative Re-Use Center has really turned me on to how great Reuse is!
+Since I discovered it in 2007, this fantastic new Creative Re-Use Center has really turned me on to how great Reuse is!
 Recycling is good, but Reuse is awesome!
+Trash to Treasure is part of a national movement for Creative Re-Use and Upcycling, so if you live somewhere other than South Florida, please check your area for Creative Re-Use Centers!

 South Florida Peace and Justice